 After you set an activity detection policy, it starts to generate alerts - alerts are only generated on activities that occur after you create the policy.

-Policies that trigger more than 50,000 matches per day, for 3 out of the last 7 days, are automatically disabled.
+- Policies that trigger more than 200,000 matches per day, or 100,000 matches per 3 hours, may be disabled automatically.
 You can try refining policies by adding additional filters or, if you are using policies for reporting purposes, consider saving them as queries instead.

 Activity policies allow custom alerts to be sent or actions taken when user activity is detected.
 For example, you want to know every time: